analogdevicesinc/genalyzer/master/_sources/spectral_analysis.md.txt

         style SA fill:#ffffff
 ```

 We first generate (or import) a waveform to be analyzed, compute its FFT, and finally, calculate various performance metrics by running spectral analysis.
 In this tutorial, we will generate the tone waveform using Genalyzer.
-In another example, we will import a tone waveform captured using ADALM-PLUTO to perform spectral analysis.
 Please refer to the [spectral-analysis example](https://github.com/analogdevicesinc/genalyzer/blob/main/bindings/python/examples/gn_doc_spectral_analysis1.py) Python script to follow the discussion on this page.

 ## Tone Generation
 ```{eval-rst}